lkesteloot/modem_simulator/README.md

      (c) John Madil

     Username:

+Omit the filename to connect to the fozztexx BBS.

 I used a 300 baud modem for a year, then saw a friend's 1200 baud modem signing into a BBS.
 My subjective experience was that the page loaded